nurji-ibrayev/nurji-ibrayev/README.md

 ### :person_in_tuxedo: About me:
 I am a Full Stack Developer from Kazakhstan.

-- I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- I have a great desire to become a Software Engineer and contributing to build products.

 - Exploring Technical Content Writing.

-- In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- In my free time, I try to improve my knowledge as much as possible.

 - How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-nurji.ibrayev-black?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/nurji-ibrayev-59b87a154/)